Gloves Up

 Our Delivery.

-• Short documentary-style film for Gloves Up Knives Down
+Short documentary-style film

-• On-site filming at the community hub launch
+On-site filming at the community hub launch

-• Interview-led storytelling focused on mission and impact
+Interview-led storytelling focused on impact

-• Broadcast-ready footage for press and media use
+Broadcast-ready footage for press & media

-• Supporting clips for digital and social channels
+Supporting clips for digital and socials

-All content was produced with clarity, sensitivity, and purpose at the forefront.
+All content was produced with clarity, sensitivity and purpose at the forefront.

 The short film helped elevate the visibility of Gloves Up Knives Down beyond its immediate community.